> Lal & Norma Waterson > Songs > The Wealthy Squire

 Other versions available on CD: Evelyn Ramsey (MTCD501-2); Hobert Stallard (MTCD505-6); Grayson & Whitter (Old Hat CD 1001); Spencer Moore (Rounder CD 1702); Texas Gladden (Rounder CD 1800).

 Isla Cameron sang My Parents Raised Me Tenderly in 1966 on her eponymous Transatlantic album Isla Cameron.
-She commented in her sleeve notes:
+She noted:

 Learned from Jean Ritchie, who said it was a fragment of a longer Scottish ballad.
 Old Georges Square could possibly be St Georges Square in Glasgow—but I’ve never heard it sung in Scotland.
 The theme is a common enough one…